Credit Unions Help Bridge Michigan Skills Gap

 - Finding Careers and Training: A computer scavenger hunt to explore Skilled Trade careers and training opportunities.

-Click here to access the following lesson plans and PowerPoint presentation
+Click here to access the above lesson plan packet

 What Should Credit Unions Do?